Crowdsourced Forecasting & Why it's the Best Forecasting Tool Around

-A prediction market is an online tool (e.g. Inkling Markets) where a group of users can go in and input predictions about questions, events, or metrics.
+Crowdsourced forecasting platforms (including prediction markets) are online tools (e.g. Cultivate Forecasts) where a group of users can input predictions about questions, events, or metrics.
 By harnessing a large group of people, it ensures that the resulting forecast data will be both "complete" and diverse.
 Predictions can also be made anonymously, which helps root out bias caused by misaligned incentives or fear of reprisal.
 By satisfying these three requirements, a prediction market can produce much more accurate forecasts regarding key business metrics or events.

 Prediction markets are already being used by numerous businesses for a variety of use cases.
 For example, Ford has used prediction markets to forecast vehicle sales.
 When retrospectively compared to previous forecasting methods, Ford found the prediction market to be much more accurate, see more about their economic studies.
 Based on these improved forecasts, Ford could then better plan a variety of activities, including supply chain, inventory management, and marketing spend.